mfrueggvc/CMT-Migration/README.md

 - then execute :
 - chmod +x run_project.sh ;
 - ./run_project.sh ;
-### FINAL OUTPUTS
+# FINAL OUTPUTS
 - All final Outputs are generated into the folder /results.
-- what you want to look at is all the graphs, in /results/evaluation/Graphs you will find the plots showing :
+- What you want to look at is all the graphs, in /results/evaluation/Graphs you will find the plots showing :
--1.
-The graphs showing the metrics (the accuracy) of the model and the predictions, in Linear and Log scales.(Summary_Metrics_Linear.png and Summary_Metrics_LogScale.png)
+- 1. The graphs showing the metrics (the accuracy) of the model and the predictions, in Linear and Log scales.(Summary_Metrics_Linear.png and Summary_Metrics_LogScale.png)
--2.
-The graphs showing for each Country:  the plot of real NetMigration vs predicted NetMigration and an evaluation of the prediction for that specific Country. (files named :TimeSeries_Country.png )
+- 2. The graphs showing for each Country:  the plot of real NetMigration vs predicted NetMigration and an evaluation of the prediction for that specific Country. (files named :TimeSeries_Country.png )
 - In /results/predictions you will find the numerical predictions of the model and the metrics self-evaluation from the model.
 - In /results/evaluation you will find the two .csv tables definning the real metrics of the model (computed confronting real data).